 Getting to this place has been hard work and I’m not there yet, but where I am is that I’ll make the choices and decisions that are best for me and toddler P.m and our physical and emotional well being.
 We’ve fought hard to be in this position, to be living a happy life after all we’ve been through and I will continue to ensure our happiness and well being is protected, which means no more drama.
 It means metaphorically moving away from drama and gravitating towards fun people, people that want to enjoy our happiness and celebrate our successes whilst telling us to give our heads a shake and get grip when life gets tough.

-One of my good friends recently needed a bit of moral support and advice through a frustrating experience and she reminded herself (and me) that life could worse so why sweat the small stuff, there’s always someone worse off.
+One of my good friends recently needed a bit of moral support and advice through a frustrating experience and she reminded herself (and me) that life could be worse so why sweat the small stuff, there’s always someone worse off.
 And it got me thinking, why create unnecessary drama, why make mountains out of mole hills, why let the lives or influence of others upset and effect your own.
-Their issues are nothing to do with you, you can be their to offer support and help if they want or need it but that’s all you can do if they’ll allow you to.
+Their issues are nothing to do with you, you can be there to offer support and help if they want or need it but that’s all you can do if they’ll allow you to.

 So forgive me if I don’t sing to everyone’s tune but I’m not joining in drama and I’m not compromising mine and toddler P’s needs, our happiness comes first.